laplcebeltrami/PH-STAT/README.md

 MATLAB Toolbox for Statistical Inference on Persistent Homology

 Currently under developemnt but we made some of codes avaible for test run and debug purpose.
-Please provide feedback.
+Please provide feedback and correction.

 Simply load MATLAB live editor file [SCRIPT.mlx](https://github.com/laplcebeltrami/PH-STAT/blob/main/SCRIPT.mlx).
 The detailed manual is available at [arXiv:2304.05912](http://arxiv.org/abs/2304.05912)